-As of August 9, 2013, Goldgroup has cash and cash equivalents of approximately \$3,000,000.
-The Company is currently debt-free and unhedged.
-The Company intends to spend the majority of these funds on closing the Oroco transaction and advancing the Cerro Prieto project.
+As of November 14, 2013, Goldgroup has cash and cash equivalents of approximately \$1,500,000.
+The Company is currently unhedged.
+The Company intends to spend the majority of these funds on advancing the Cerro Prieto project.

 The Company is evaluating current funding alternatives for the Cerro Prieto Project.
-The Company anticipates this to be completed upon closing of the Cerro Prieto acquisition.